 Provide brief summaries explaining your research process: Make sure to include a summary slide explaining how you did your research, what the task was, and how many users you recruited.

-Use screenshots and annotations: For each step in your product where you have findings to share, add a screenshot with an annotation and a link to your user testing clips.
+Use screenshots and annotations: For each step in your product where you have findings to share, add a screenshot with annotation and a link to your user testing clips.
 Share the files via Google Drive or Dropbox and add a link next to your annotation.

 Tips for documenting user surveys:

-Use spreadsheets for clear categorization: Since you're dealing with a lot of raw text responses, you'll want to an easy way to categorize them.
+Use spreadsheets for clear categorization: Since you're dealing with a lot of raw text responses, you'll want an easy way to categorize them.
 The best way to do that is to pull the responses into a tool like Google Sheets or Excel, and begin adding themes to categorize each response.

-Develop a process for analyzing survey responses: Thankfully, the team at Hotjar have shared their process (and a template) they use to analyze large volumes of open-ended questions.
+Develop a process for analyzing survey responses: Thankfully, the team at Hotjar has shared their process (and a template) they use to analyze large volumes of open-ended questions.
 I wish I found this sooner, it would have saved me many frustrating hours of work!

 Illustrate your findings with charts and graphs: After categorizing responses, you can generate nice-looking charts to add to your deck with a graph maker.
 Then, you can pull interesting verbatim quotes into your charts later on to add more depth.

 Add to your list of experiment ideas: Anytime you uncover an interesting insight or hypothesis, keep adding it to your list of experiment ideas.
 Again, don't worry about prioritizing at this stage, just park them there to categorize later.